AdobeDocs/commerce-webapi/src/pages/get-started/index.md

 *  Integration style web APIs enable a single web API call to run multiple services at once for a more efficient integration.
 An example of this behavior can be seen in the [Catalog](https://glossary.magento.com/catalog) where one web API call can create a product.
 If your payload includes the `stock_item` and `media_gallery_entries` objects, then the framework will also create the product’s inventory & media in that one API call.

-## What can I do with the Magento web APIs?
+## What can I do with the web APIs?

 The APIs can be used to perform a wide array of tasks.
 For example: